vuejs/v2.vuejs.org/source/api/instantiation-options.md

 - **Type:** `Function`

 Called after a ViewModel has been destroyed.
+When this hook is called, all bindings and directives of the ViewModel have been unbound and all child ViewModels have also been destroyed.

 ## Private Assets